-During the Allied Bombing offensive of World War II the public was often informed that "A raid took place last night over ..., One (or often more) of Our Aircraft Is Missing".
-Behind these sombre words hid tales of death, destruction and derring-do.
-This is the story of one such bomber crew who were shot down and the brave Dutch patriots who helped them home.Written by
+During the Allied Bombing offensive of World War II the public was often informed that "A raid took place last night over (city name).
+One (or often more) of our aircraft Is missing."
+Behind these sombre words hid tales of death, destruction, and derring-do.
+This is the story of one such bomber crew who were shot down, and the brave Dutch patriots who helped them home.Written by

 Steve Crook <firstname.lastname@example.org>

 32 of 34 people found this review helpful.

 Was this review helpful to you?